How can I help?

 The United Way is also collecting alcohol prep pads, alcohol to be distributed for the insulin-dependent.

-Washington County EMA is accepting donation in response to the COVID-19 outbreak.
-The County is encouraging medical practices such as veterinary clinics, dentists, elective surgery centers and other non-essential medical providers to donate surplus Personal Protective Equipment (PPE) to support first responders and critical operations in responding to COVID-19 Pandemic.
-Items can be dropped off at the Emergency Operations Center (EOC) located at 204 Davis Ave Suite c Marietta, OH 45750.
+Washington County EMA is accepting donations in response to the COVID-19 outbreak.
+Available PPE can be dropped off at the Emergency Operations Center (EOC) located at 204 Davis Ave Suite c Marietta, OH 45750, keeping in mind that as businesses open, more people will need PPE.
 We will be open to receive donations starting Wednesday, March 25 at 10:00 a.m. to 3:00 p.m.
-The following items will be accepted: N-95 masks, Surgical masks, Gowns, Eye protection, Face shields, Nitrile gloves, Disinfecting wipes, Hand sanitizer.
-For addition information or questions, please email: firstname.lastname@example.org
+Thankfully the County has been able to provide the majority of the County's current needs.
+For addition information or questions, please email: email@example.com

 Volunteer –Safe and Smart!